 The early bird DOES get the worm!

-How’s the Extended Essay Graded?
+How Is the IB Extended Essay Graded?

-- Criterion A: Focus and method (6 points maximum)
+- Criterion A: Focus and Method (6 points maximum)

-- Criterion B: Knowledge and understanding (6 points maximum)
+- Criterion B: Knowledge and Understanding (6 points maximum)

 - Criterion C: Critical Thinking (12 points maximum)